Snow sets tone for two early holiday events

 JOHNSTOWN, Pa. – A brief dusting of snow around Johnstown on Saturday set the tone for two early Christmas events.

-The 51st annual Holly Bazaar kicked off its six-week season at Community Arts Center of Cambria County in Westmont and Christmas in the Village featured arts, crafts, refreshments and carriage rides at Laurel View Village near Davidsville.
+The 51st annual Holly Bazaar kicked off its six-week season at the Community Arts Center of Cambria County in Westmont, and Christmas in the Village featured arts, crafts, refreshments and carriage rides at Laurel View Village near Davidsville.

 The Holly Bazaar is a holiday tradition for Nichole Mihalik and Codi Norman, both of Johnstown.